 On the plus side, the mid-bass is pinpoint accurate.
 Both in terms of the quantity and quality reproduced throughout this frequency range, we were left extremely impressed – the entry-level model is comparable to the AWD models in this department.
 However, when it comes to its EQ, we added 1 dB to the Bass EQ in the former model while we reduced it by 2 dB in the latter variant.

 Moving onto the mids, the speakers around the cabin do a stupendously good job.
 In comparison to the vast majority of its competitors, the entry-level Model 3 sounds superior, especially with vocal tracks.
-Take Jennifer Hudson’s ‘Spotlight’ for example, the artist’s voice is in the foreground and doesn’t sound pushed back or overly recessed.
-Nevertheless, the RWD model is no match for the class-leading performance one can experience in one of the AWD models; due to two mid-range drivers missing at the front of the cabin and a further two missing at the rear, it means the mids aren’t as prominent in the entry-level Model 3.
+Take Jennifer Hudson’s ‘Spotlight’ for example, the artist’s voice is in the foreground and doesn’t sound pushed back nor overly recessed.
+Nevertheless, the RWD model is no match for the class-leading performance of the AWD models; due to two mid-range drivers missing at the front of the cabin and a further two missing at the rear, it means the mids aren’t as prominent in the entry-level Model 3.

 A similar story could be said about its soundstage, which isn’t as impressive as the more expensive variant.
-Yet again, due to the lower number of audio drivers present (or active) within the RWD model, it results in a lessened width and depth, both at the front and rear of the cabin.
-One could adjust the ‘Immersive Sound’ to ‘Standard’ or ‘Auto’, but we found these options took away from the mid-range frequency band whereby it reduced the overall accuracy.
+Yet again, due to the lowered number of audio drivers within the RWD model, it results in a lessened width and depth, both at the front and rear of the cabin.
+One could adjust the ‘Immersive Sound’ to ‘Standard’ or ‘Auto’, but we found these options took away from the mid-range frequency band, with it reducing the overall accuracy.
 Nevertheless, on the ‘Low’ setting, we were still left satisfied, especially when pitted against other systems on the market – instrument separation being the real star of the show.

 Finally, onto cabin noise, the Model 3 does an excellent job at keeping exterior noise down to a minimum.
 Using a sound meter we recorded, 35 dBA at a standstill; 48-52 dBA, while driving at 20-30mph; 54-58 dBA, while driving at 40mph; and just 62 dBA when at 70mph.
 As for when the windows are brought down, the level increases by roughly 12 dBA.
 This makes the Model 3 one of the quietest cabins we’ve tested to date, sitting toe-to-toe with the BMW iX3.